mulias/No-Fear-Shakespeare-Lang/README.md

 ## Todo or not todo

 - Pretty print Horatio AST (in progress)
-- Use seeded randomness to a specific NFSP program AST will always produce the same output.
 - Check at runtime that all used vars are present on stage
 - Check at compile time that all used vars are present on stage, iff the characters were staged within the scene.